 Key audit matter How the scope of our audit addressed the key audit matter Carrying value of intangible assets - Patent The carrying value of the Rorrico asset as at 31 December 2021 was HK\$2.9 million.
 There was a risk that the Group may not be able to exploit the value of this asset which could mean the value of the asset is impaired.
-The Rorrico asset was carried at amortised cost.
-We he discussions with management to understand whether the were indicators of impairment.
-Carrying value of intangible assets - Goodwill The carrying value of Goodwill recognised in the current year as a result of the purchase of Crushmetric Limited was HK\$293,993,592, being the balance of consideration less the acquired net assets.
-There were significant accounting judgements and estimates in relation to the carrying value of this asset which is disclosed in note 13 to the financial statements.
-The key judgement is the director's annual impairment review.
-We checked managements calculation of goodwill recognised in the year vouching it to source documentation.
-The directors believe there were no indicators of impairment to the recognised goodwill in the year betweer the date of purchasing Crushmetrics Limited (on 15 th December 2022) and the year end.
+This asset was The Rorrico asset is carried at amortised cost.
+We held discussions with management to understand whether there were any changes to the valuation since the prior year when it was fully impaired. fully impaired as at 31 December 2022 and continued to be so at the current financial year end (31 December 2023).
+The Board of Directors reviewed the business of Rorrico and confirmed that the Company had not generated sales from Rorrico during the 2022 and 2023 financial year ends and the Group do not have any short term plans for business with Rorrico in the next number of years.
+Therefore, the Rorrico patent was fully amortised as at year ended 31 December 2022 and continues to be so.
 We concur with this treatment.
+Carrying value of intangible assets - Goodwill The carrying value of Goodwill recognised in the current prior year as a result of the purchase of Crushmetric Limited was HK\$293,993,592, being the balance of consideration less the acquired net assets.
+We reviewed and discussed managements' impairment review carried out at the financial year end 31 December 2023 particularly checking their discounted Profit and Loss Cashflow and the basis of their projections for the next five years.
+There is significant accounting judgements and estimates in relation to the carrying value of this asset which is disclosed in note 13 to the financial statements.
+The key judgement is the director's annual impairment review which resulted in an impairment loss of HK\$58,798,718) when the directors carried out there review for the financial year ending 31 December 2023.
+The directors believe goodwill was impaired by HK\$58,798,718 leaving a carrying value of HK\$235,194,874 as at 31 December 2023.
+We concur with this treatment.
 Revenue recognition The Group recognised revenue from the sale of products.
 Revenue may be inappropriately recognised.
-We reviewed the accounting policy and considered wheth it is appropriate.
-We carried out audit procedures to the each revenue stream and that the accounting policy we appropriately applied.
+We reviewed the accounting policy and considered whether it is appropriate.
+We carried out audit procedures to test each revenue stream and that the accounting policy was appropriately applied.
 Inventory valuation As disclosed in note 15 the Group holds inventory and its policy is to hold inventory at the lower of cost and net realisable value.
 Inventory may not be stated at the lower of cost and net realisable value.
-We undertook procedures on a sample basis to: (i) test the net realisable value of inventory to recent selling prices. (ii) agree cost to recent purchase invoices. (iii) make enquiries of management to determine whether any specific write downs were required having regard to the ageing of inventory. (iv) where the Group are no longer contracted to sell certain products, we ensured inventories of such products were appropriately written down at year end.
+We undertook procedures on a sample basis to: (i) test the net realisable value of inventory to recent selling prices. (ii) agree cost to recent purchase invoices. (iii) make enquiries of management to determine whether any specific write downs were required having regard to the ageing of inventory. (iv) where the Group are no longer contracted to sell certain products, we ensured inventories of such products were appropriately written down at year end